Nut-Free Carrot Cake Bars

 - 2 cups powdered sugar

-- Preheat oven to 350F.
-Spray a 8-by-8-inch baking pan with cooking spray; set aside.
+- Preheat oven to 350°F. Spray an 8X8-inch baking pan with non-stick baking spray; set aside.

-- Add the flour, soda, and baking powder and stir until just combined; don't over mix.
+- Add the dry ingredients into the wet.
+Stir until just combined; don't over mix.

 - Turn batter out into prepared pan, smoothing the top lightly with a spatula.

-- Bake for about 26 minutes, or until a toothpick inserted in the center comes out mostly clean.
-Allow bars to cool in pan for about 30 minutes before glazing.
+- Bake for ~26 minutes, or until a toothpick inserted in the center comes out mostly clean.
+Don't over bake – they will be dry.
+Allow bars to cool in pan for about 30 minutes before cutting and glazing.